Donshenal/Machine-learning-group-project/README.md

 ```

 Data:
-Please download the .csv files containing the data as provided by Zindi, unzip them and put them into the subfolder data/
+Please download the .csv files containing the data as provided by Zindi, unzip them and put them into a 'data' subfolder.

 ## Usage